 The report “Latest trends in opioid-related deaths in Ontario: 1991 to 2015,” was published today on the ODPRN website.

 This paper is an example of how St. Michael's Hospital is making Ontario Healthier, Wealthier, Smarter.

 About St. Michael's Hospital

 St. Michael’s Hospital provides compassionate care to all who enter its doors.
-The hospital also provides outstanding medical education to future health care professionals in 27 academic disciplines.
-Critical care and trauma, heart disease, neurosurgery, diabetes, cancer care, care of the homeless and global health are among the hospital’s recognized areas of expertise.
-Through the Keenan Research Centre and the Li Ka Shing International Healthcare Education Centre, which make up the Li Ka Shing Knowledge Institute, research and education at St. Michael's Hospital are recognized and make an impact around the world.
+The hospital also provides outstanding medical education to future health care professionals in more than 29 academic disciplines.
+Critical care and trauma, heart disease, neurosurgery, diabetes, cancer care, and care of the homeless are among the Hospital’s recognized areas of expertise.
+Through the Keenan Research Centre and the Li Ka Shing International Healthcare Education Center, which make up the Li Ka Shing Knowledge Institute, research and education at St. Michael’s Hospital are recognized and make an impact around the world.
 Founded in 1892, the hospital is fully affiliated with the University of Toronto.